mydcxiao/SD_Kanji/README.md

 ## Environment

-Refer to the requirements of huggingface [diffusers](https://github.com/huggingface/diffusers/tree/main) and its [text-to-image](https://github.com/huggingface/diffusers/tree/main/examples/text_to_image).
+Refer to the requirements of huggingface [diffusers](https://github.com/huggingface/diffusers/tree/main) and its [text-to-image](https://github.com/huggingface/diffusers/tree/main/examples/text_to_image) pipelines.

 -------------